Why Small to Mid-size Nonprofits Are Turning to Fractional Fundraising

 What Is Fractional Fundraising?

-Fractional fundraising gives small nonprofits an experienced fundraiser for a fraction of the time, but more importantly, for a fraction of the cost of a full-time hire.
+Fractional fundraising gives small to mid-size nonprofits an experienced fundraiser for a fraction of the time, but more importantly, for a fraction of the cost of a full-time hire.

-Unlike consultants who give advice and walk away, a fractional fundraiser works as part of your team—creating and implementing strategy, building donor relationships, writing grants, and planning campaigns.
+Unlike consultants who give advice and walk away, a fractional fundraiser works as part of your team, creating and implementing strategy, building systems, writing grants, and planning campaigns.

 In the business world, fractional executives are common.
 Business startups commonly hire fractional CFOs or CMOs to give them access to executive-level leadership without the full-time, executive salary.